 The USIGT advisory unit was represented at the 29th annual conference of SMIT

-A new open access paper from USIGT has been published.
+October 2017: A new open access paper from USIGT has been published in IJCARS.
 The paper describes the full procedure on how to make an exact replica of a human liver for research purposes.